Phoenix police believe they've found another serial killer

 Only later did investigators discover that one of the pawned guns they chose not to test had belonged to Saucedo and was used to kill his mother's boyfriend at the start of his alleged killing spree.

+Authorities did not detail how they pieced together the ballistic evidence used to connect Cooksey to all nine killings.

-Cooksey has a long record of crimes, including a 2001 killing for which he was sentenced to 16 years in prison, where he racked up several disciplinary infractions, including assault on staff, fighting and drug possession, according to court and Arizona Department of Corrections.
+Cooksey has a record of prior crimes, including a 2001 armed robbery in which a victim was killed.
+He was sentenced to 16 years in prison for that attack, and while locked up racked up several disciplinary infractions, including assault on staff, fighting and drug possession, according to court and Arizona Department of Corrections records.
 He was released a couple years early, in January 2015, but was sent back on a parole violation.

 He has been charged with nine counts of first degree murder, eight counts of possession of a gun as a felon, theft of a gun, armed robbery and sexual assault, police said.